LightningStalker/induct/README.md

 ## iloc
-iloc.c is a very simple calculator program for designing single layer air coils, including space wound coils having a length equal to or greater than their diameter.
-For single turn inductances and short coils, I encourage you to consult the fine work of the late Nagaoka who published tables and formulas for his correction coefficient.
+iloc.c is a very simple calculator program for designing single layer air coils, including space wound coils having a length equal to or greater than 4 times their diameter.
+For single turn inductances and shorter coils, I encourage you to consult the fine work of the late Nagaoka who published tables and formulas for his correction coefficient.
 This was not a concern for the scope of this simple calculator as such inductances are not seen or desirable outside of antenna systems or above UHF frequencies.
 I may decide to revisit this should the need arise.

 Most calculators found online need either length or turns count to generate a result.
 As they are both mathematically related, this has been simplified to a